-You also might run into your favorite chef pulling a wagon full of veggies for the upcoming week.
+You will probably also run into your favorite local chef, whether you realize it or not, pulling a wagon full of veggies for the upcoming week.

 You wouldn’t think there’s a safe park in Hollywood with nice green grass where couples enjoy the sunset, but that’s exactly what happens at Barnsdall Art Park around dusk!

 It’s a great way to continue an early dinner date.
-Note, Frank Lloyd Wright’s Hollyhock House is in the center of the park at the top of the hill but closed during the pandemic and has yet to re-open.
+Frank Lloyd Wright’s Hollyhock House is in the center of the park at the top of the hill and is now back open for in-person tours!

 In most cases, I believe that seeing a movie is not a great date idea.
 But seeing a Cinespia movie screening at the Hollywood Forever Cemetery is an exception.
 First of all, I love the wide-open spaces and palm trees on the grounds; I feel like I’m in India or Southeast Asia when I’m there.
 Second, it’s outside and you’re on a blanket.
 If you love movies, then this might be a great way to enjoy one with a date.
 Just be warned, it gets crowded, so go early to grab a good spot.